-But, they must know some “secrets” to help them get started.
+But, these girls need some “secrets” to help them get started.

 So, let’s take a quick look and get some cool fashion modeling tips for your new career..

 Fashion Modeling Jobs – Are Fashion Jobs for Models Really Worth It?